What is Sleep Paralysis?

 You may benefit from bringing in a new large mattress to accommodate you stretching and sprawling during your sleep without interruptions.
 Making sure your bed suits your needs means you are much more likely to get a decent amount of quality REM sleep during the night.

-If you suspect that your quality of sleep is being impacted by your current set-up, here at Odd Mattress there is a wide variety of mattresses of all shapes and sizes intended to give you the perfect environment for restful sleep.
+If you suspect that your quality of sleep is being impacted by your current set-up, here at Odd Mattress there is a wide variety of made to measure mattresses of all shapes and sizes intended to give you the perfect environment for restful sleep.
 We specialise in Bespoke mattresses and can give you a wonderful Odd night’s sleep.